arirays/arirays/README.md

 - 👩🏻‍💻 iOS Software Engineer sharing about my journey and learnings in tech <br/>
 - 🌱 Currently learning about ML and LLMs<br/>
-- 🤝 I’m looking to collaborate on apps with a focus on wellness, fashion, sustainability and everything in between<br/>
+- 🤝 I’m looking to collaborate on apps with a focus on health, wellness, sustainability, and everything in between<br/>
 - 🐬 I enjoy swimming and hiking<br/>
 - ⛄ Fun fact: I was born in Siberia<br/>
 - 📩 Email me at: arishhu@gmail.com<br/>